charleshansen/jasmine_dom_matchers/README.md

 gulp jasmine
 ```

-Tests will be at http://localhost:8888/_SpecRunner.html
+Tests will be at http://localhost:8888

+N.B.: Windows users will need to install python 2.x and visual studio before `npm install` due to the jsdom native extensions